benoitgallet2/benoitgallet2/README.md

 - 👋 Hi, I’m @benoitgallet2
-- 👀 I’m interested in paying taxes
+- 👀 I’m interested in money
-- 🌱 I’m currently learning potato peeling
+- 🌱 I’m currently learning how to peel potato properly
-- 💞️ I’m looking to collaborate on living
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me benoit.gallet@edu.ece.fr

 <!---